Skip to main content

 Days 1–3: Reykjavík and south coast

-Start your trip by wandering around Reykjavík, snapping pics of the city’s colorful, traditional houses as you go.
+Start your trip by wandering around Reykjavík, taking in the colourful painted houses and waterfront.
 And of course if you have time, enjoy a relaxing soak in the Sky Lagoon or Blue Lagoon.

 After a restful night’s sleep, you’re ready for your first day of adventure.
 Hit the Ring Road and follow it south along the coast.
-Here you’ll get your fill of waterfalls!
+Here the south coast has several well-known waterfalls within a short distance of each other.
 These include the impressive Skógafoss, and Seljalandsfoss, which you can walk behind.

 Next continue south toward Reynisfjara black sand beach.
-The volcanic sand makes for a dramatic backdrop, but the beach is also surrounded by jagged cliffs and towering sea stacks just off the shore.
+The black volcanic sand contrasts with the basalt columns and sea stacks offshore, but the beach is also surrounded by jagged cliffs and towering sea stacks just off the shore.

 Tonight you’ll stay near the village of Vík with its iconic church and cool dining options.
 In the morning, rejoin the Ring Road and drive to Jökulsárlón glacier lagoon.
 Here you can see tiny icebergs breaking off the Vatnajökull glacier and floating out to sea!